surfexile/surfexile.github.io/about.md

 ---
 # About me

-My name is Neil Brown and I'm a .Net Developer / Software Engineer from the UK.
+I'm Neil Brown and a .Net Developer / Software Engineer from the UK.

 Though I've been working in I.T. for nearly 40 years, I still keep myself up to date with the latest Development technologies, frameworks and techniques.
 I try to infuse my enthusiasm for the industry into others and this site is just one way of doing that.